MarkJoyce0111/GPS_MBED/README.md

 'sdtest.txt' should be set out as so.
 Location,
-Latitude, Latitude, Latitude, Latitude etc,
-Longatude, Longatude, Longatude, Longatude etc.
+Latitude, Latitude, Latitude, Latitude etc,\n Longatude, Longatude, Longatude, Longatude etc.

 for example,